Screaming Trees: Final album and deaths of Lanegan and Van Conner

 On June 22, 2011, it was announced that an unreleased album that Screaming Trees recorded in 1998 and 1999 would finally see the light of day.
 Titled Last Words: The Final Recordings, the album was mixed by Jack Endino and Martin.
 It was released digitally on Martin's self-owned label Sunyata Productions on August 2, 2011, with CD and vinyl versions released in the following months.

 In 2021, when asked about his time with Screaming Trees, Lanegan replied, "It's kind of like looking back at grade school.
 I definitely have fond memories and it's really how I learned to sing — through trial and error, with those guys."
 Lanegan died on February 22, 2022, at his home in Killarney, Ireland.

-Gary Lee Conner revealed on January 18, 2023 that Van Conner had died at the age of 55.
+Gary Lee Conner revealed on January 18, 2023 that Van Conner had died aged 55.
 He had previously been in a coma due to stomach surgery, followed by contracting COVID-19.
 It was reported that pneumonia had ultimately led to his death.

+On Black Friday 2023, Wrong Turn to Jahannam: Live From Egg Studio 1991 was released.
+It consisted of an in-studio rehearsal session by the band which was unreleased up to that point.
+Dan Peters of Mudhoney played drums on the recording as it was during his brief time in the band as a touring member.